jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 ) <fig_39>

 In practice, however, element IDs rarely follow such chronological ordering.
 A pictorial representation of this is given in @fig_40.
-For complex three-dimensional #gls("swith") simulation models, this non-sequential ordering increases the complexity of identifying and managing element and node neighborhood relationships.relationships.
+For complex three-dimensional #gls("swith") simulation models, this non-sequential ordering increases the complexity of identifying and managing element and node neighborhood relationships.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/6_Complex_Ids.svg",